markomitranic/docker-mac-vagrant/README.md

 Feeling adventurous?
 Don't use sharing at all.
 Provision the VM with your SSH key, and download your projects.
 Start containers.
 Refer to [Remote Interpreter](#remote-coding) section for directions on how to use the editors.

 ## Remote coding How-tos
+I have written an extensive [article on the topic](https://medium.com/homullus/remote-development-or-how-i-learned-to-stop-worrying-and-love-the-mainframe-90165147a57d), in short:
 - VSCode has a built in "Attach to remote Container" capability.
 It spawns a real editor and you work directly with the native interpreter within the container.
 - JetBrains "thick-ide" products like PHPStorm have a similar capability to be located on your host, but use a remote interpreter from within the container.